jwindle/jwindle.github.io/_posts/2023-07-26-rootmodel.md

 The system works with both monocots (like corn, wheat, and rice) and dicots (like soybean and cotton).
 For the purposes of modeling though, we will restrict our attention to monocots.
-In the black and white image below, we see a monocot (young wheat) on the right and a dicot (young lupin) on the right.
+In the black and white image below, we see a monocot (young wheat) on the left and a dicot (young lupin) on the right.
 Dicots have a tap root off of which roots grow.
 In contrast, monocots have crown roots that emerge at the stem of the plant near the soil-surface interface effectively giving us an origin for root emergence, which is useful for modeling.
-On the right we see a cartoon of monocot root growth.
+In the color image, we see a cartoon of monocot root growth.
 RootTracker can detect both crown roots and lateral roots.
 For the sake of simplicity, we just assume that all roots detected are crown roots.
 The images below are reproduced from [Plants in Action](http://plantsinaction.science.uq.edu.au), published by the Australian Society of Plant Scientists.